Over 400 years of tradition in Vienna's oldest hotel

 The Jewish quarter in Vienna

 In 1624 Emperor Ferdinand assigned today's 2nd district (Leopoldstadt) outside the city walls as a residential area to the Jewish people in Vienna.
-Despite all trials and tribulations the Jewish community decided to return to this district close to the city due to its convenient location for trading and businesses.
+Despite all trials and tribulations the Jewish community decided to return to this district close to the city due to its convenient location for trading, kosher trading and businesses.

 Nazism and World War II claim many victims